If you are looking for my book on Pain Management,

 Books on Pain and Pain Management

-I’ve read loads of these from the hospital and other areas but cannot remember their titles.
+I’ve read and researched loads of these from the hospital and other areas but cannot remember their titles.
 I’ll provide more information as I can, but in the meantime try the External Links below.

 For those who prefer listening to information, there is a Living with Chronic Pain CD.
 This provides a general overview of pain but is mostly focussed on relaxation and dealing with negative emotions (depression, etc).
 A good starter, perhaps.